Command line tutorial¶

 just fly by.
 For this, a command line debugger is provided by adding

 -d.
-It works for both running the game or a simple scene.
+It works for running either the game or a simple scene.

 Exporting the project from the command line is also supported.
 This is especially useful for continuous integration setups.
 The version of Godot that is headless (server build, no video) is ideal for this.